Leeway School

 How does Leeway School spend its money?

 Leeway School directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Leeway School tax-deductible?